Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsubsection{Relation}

-Graphs are a good way to represent word relations.
-Some approaches have used graphs to detect metonymy usage \citet{Teraoka2016MetonymyAU, Pedinotti2020Dont}.
-Their model uses the graph-based distributional model of event knowledge to determine a contextualized representation of word semantics, which is obtained by integrating the lexical embedding of a word with a vector representation of the expectations activated by the context for the event role of the word.
-However, to the best of our knowledge, no work proposed to use graphs in a representation level to compare which words have changed their relations between corpora.
+Graphs are a good way to represent word relations, and some approaches have used them to detect metonymy usage, e.g., \cite{Teraoka2016MetonymyAU, Pedinotti2020Dont}.
+Their models use WordNet or a graph-based distributional model to determine a contextualized representation of word semantics.
+However, to the best of our knowledge, no work has proposed using graphs at a representation level to compare which words have changed their relations between corpora.